Joey Wendle Player Props: Marlins vs. Reds

-Joey Wendle -- with an on-base percentage of .067 in his past 10 games, 210 points lower than his season-long percentage -- will be in action for the Miami Marlins versus the Cincinnati Reds, with Brandon Williamson on the mound, on August 7 at 6:40 PM ET.
+The Miami Marlins, including Joey Wendle (.034 batting average in his past 10 games), take on starting pitcher Luke Weaver and the Cincinnati Reds at Great American Ball Park, Tuesday at 6:40 PM ET.

-In his most recent game he had a one-hit showing (1-for-2) against the Rangers.
+In his last game he had a hitless performance (0-for-3) against the Reds.

 Joey Wendle Game Info & Props vs. the Reds